Calcium deficiency symptoms & how to get enough through diet - VITBLISS

 calcium deficiency

-It’s advisable to consult a doctor if these complaints persist to rule out other possible causes.
+If these complaints persist, it is advisable to consult a healthcare professional to rule out other possible causes.

 Chapter 2: Calcium-Rich Foods